joe-antognini/joe-antognini.github.io/_drafts/thought-experiments-on-consciousness.md

 people about it offline.
-A number of commenters raised various objections to the argument as I presented it, but most of the objections centered around the leap I made from a computer that manipulates rocks in a field to the randomly fluctating states of atoms in an iron bar.
+A number of commenters raised various objections to the argument as I presented it, but most of the objections centered around the leap I made from a computer that manipulates rocks in a field to the randomly fluctuating states of atoms in an iron bar.
 The iron bar is not a *real* computer, according to their argument, because the mapping from its states to the state of a Turing machine is totally arbitrary.
 Moreover, because this mapping is purely random, *producing* this mapping essentially requires you to